althomi3/flutterWeighliftingJournal/README.md

 This is a mobile app developed with Flutter.
 The main use case is to add and view weightlifting sets to track progress.

 # Assignment Requirements
+## Clear Purpose
+This app is build to support building muscle.
+Other training apps which overload users with tracking options and o not provide guidance towards specific training goals.
+This app focuses specifically on muscle growth through hypertrophy which is an established scientifically supported mechanism to grow muscle.
+It focuses on tracking training parameters which are then used to display statistics to the user that help monitoring the training volumne (reps x weight).
+Volumne is one of the key drivers for hypertrophy.
+Hypertrophy is the professional term that describes a muscle state where muscle growth > muscle breakdown.

 ## Architecture: 4 Screens and CRUD Pattern
 There are 4 distinct views as required in the assignment.
 1. HomeScreen